 Undergraduate courses offered in the department include Criminal and Civil Procedure, Law of Evidence, Legal Practice, Alternative Resolution, Conveyancing and Notarial Practice, Sports Law and Practical Law.
 The Department also takes academic responsibility for the practical training at the UP Law Clinic.

 The Department offers five coursework LLM degrees.
 Prof Willem Gravett is the course leader for the module Advanced Law of Evidence (LOE 802), Prof Thino Bekker for the LLM module in Civil Litigation (CLG 801), Prof Wium de Villiers for Criminal Procedure Litigation (CCP 801) and Prof Rian Cloete (Head of the Department of Procedural Law) is responsible for Sports Law.
-Dr Rashri Baboolal-Frank is the course leader for the LLM module in Alternative Dispute Resolution (LM104).
+Dr Rashri Baboolal-Frank is the course leader for the LLM modules in Alternative Dispute Resolution (LM104).

 Prof Rian Cloete is the course leader for the Certificate in Sports Law and the UP School of Legal Practice, both offered through Enterprises, University of Pretoria.
 Dr Baboolal-Frank is the course leader for both the Certificate in Compliance Management and Court Annexed Mediation that are both online courses through Enterprises, University of Pretoria.